Cavachon vs Cavalier King Charles Spaniel: Complete Comparison (2026)

 Health and Lifespan Comparison

 Cavachon has a typical lifespan of 10-15 years, while Cavalier King Charles Spaniel lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
 Cavachon is predisposed to Heart Conditions, Neurological Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Cavalier King Charles Spaniel faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
+Cavalier King Charles Spaniel faces its own health challenges including hip and joint concerns along with other health conditions common in this breed.
 Cavachon has 3 documented predispositions compared to 2 for Cavalier King Charles Spaniel, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health